tomazf/MER_robot/README.md

  - G (GET data commands) for getting sensor data and updates if defined

 Command description (L):
-  L 1 1     // LED 1 on
+ - L 1 1     // LED 1 on
-  L 1 0     // LED 1 off
+ - L 1 0     // LED 1 off
-  L 0 2     // LED 0 blink mode
+ - L 0 2     // LED 0 blink mode
-  L 0 2 100 // LED 0 set blink 100ms only!
+ - L 0 2 100 // LED 0 set blink 100ms only!
-  L 20      // all off
+ - L 20      // all off
-  L 21      // all on
+ - L 21      // all on

 Command description (F):
-  F 1     // set command = 1  -> see execute_command() in **functions.ino**
+ - F 1     // set command = 1  -> see execute_command() in **functions.ino**
-  F 2     // set command = 2  -> see execute_command() in **functions.ino**
+ - F 2     // set command = 2  -> see execute_command() in **functions.ino**
-  F .
+ - F .
-  F 11    // stop gripper
+ - F 11    // stop gripper
-  F 12    // run gripper
+ - F 12    // run gripper
-  F 13    // release gripper
+ - F 13    // release gripper
-  F 20 80   // set motor speed to 80
+ - F 20 80   // set motor speed to 80
-  F 21 50   // set motor speed_turn increment to 50
+ - F 21 50   // set motor speed_turn increment to 50
-  F 22 10   // set motor speed_offset_l to 10 and right to 0
+ - F 22 10   // set motor speed_offset_l to 10 and right to 0
-  F 22 -10  // set motor speed_offset_r to 10 and left to 0
+ - F 22 -10  // set motor speed_offset_r to 10 and left to 0
-  F 23 55   // set arm angle 55°
+ - F 23 55   // set arm angle 55°
-  F 24 60   // robot relative angle turn RIGHT -> command 14
+ - F 24 60   // robot relative angle turn RIGHT -> command 14

 Command description (G):
-  G         // complete array is sent (no parameter)
+ - G         // complete array is sent (no parameter)
-  G 0       // only first value from array is sent
+ - G 0       // only first value from array is sent
-  G 1       // only second value from array is sent
+ - G 1       // only second value from array is sent
-  G 3       // only fourth value from array is sent
+ - G 3       // only fourth value from array is sent
-  G 54      // send GRIPPER state -> 0 = stop, 1 = gripping, 2 = hold_state
+ - G 54      // send GRIPPER state -> 0 = stop, 1 = gripping, 2 = hold_state
-  G 55      // only GPS data is sent to caller (if available) G 56      // only IR data is sent to caller
+ - G 55      // only GPS data is sent to caller (if available)
+ - G 56      // only IR data is sent to caller
-  G 57      // only VLx data is sent to caller
+ - G 57      // only VLx data is sent to caller
-  G 58      // only RGB data is sent to caller
+ - G 58      // only RGB data is sent to caller
-  G 59      // only COMPASS data is sent to caller
+ - G 59      // only COMPASS data is sent to caller

-!TODO - add GET command for periodically send sensor data to client
+## TODO - add GET command for periodically send sensor data to client